bhf/marketdata-analysis/README.md

 _**Please Note: Your mileage may vary**_

-Using the above hardware, I conduct a number of tests (some of which are found in jmh-playground):
+Using the above hardware, I conduct a number of tests (some of which are found in [jmh-playground](https://github.com/bhf/jmh-playground):

 * Aeron raw message rate just sending bytes of different sizes
 * Reading longs out of an Unsafe buffer